 The Principles of the Konmari Method and How To Do It

 Marie Kondo’s Konmari method has six principles.
 Here is how you can apply them in your life:

 Before decluttering, make sure you’re fully committed to this lifestyle.
 You don’t have to be fully into it, but you have to be ready to let go of some things and actually clean and organize your room/area.

 Imagine your ideal lifestyle

 What is your ideal life?
 Visualize it in your mind and focus on that.
-If you’re a visual person, create a mood board of your ideal lifestyle.
-Like what Marie mentioned, Konmari method is not just a way of cleaning but, it is a lifestyle.
+If you are a visual person, create a mood board of your ideal lifestyle.
+As Marie mentioned, the Konmari method is not just a way of cleaning but, it is a lifestyle.